-The Board of Directors has prepared and submitted the 2022

-Business Report and Financial Statements, of which the Financial reviewed by us as the Audit Committee of the Company.
+The Board of Directors has prepared and submitted the 2023 Business Report and Financial Statements, of which the Financial Statements have been audited by Deloitte & Touche.
+These have been reviewed by us as the Audit Committee of the Company.
 We deem no inappropriateness on these documents.
-Pursuant to Article 14-4 of the we hereby submit this report.
+Pursuant to Article 14-4 of the Securities and Exchange Act and Article 219, 228 of the Company Act, we hereby submit this report.